Nationally renowned black educator, scholar, and author, Dr. John B. Ervin (1916-1992) committed his life to the education of all people.

 This dean took an interest in Ervin and paid his freshman tuition.
 Ervin excelled at Kent State while also working at jobs on campus.
 By the time he graduated, he had repaid his benefactor.
 After teaching for several years, he went on to graduate school at Columbia University.

 In 1950, Dr. Ervin received his doctorate from Columbia University and trained teachers for a number of decades.
-In 1968, Dr. Ervin was invited to Washington University in St. Louis as dean of the School of Continuing Education, becoming the first African American to hold a dean’s position at the University.
+In 1968, Dr. Ervin was invited to WashU as dean of the School of Continuing Education, becoming the first African American to hold a dean’s position at the University.
 He held leadership positions on boards of numerous St. Louis organizations, including the Danforth Foundation, St. Louis Children’s Hospital, Saint Louis Art Museum, and the United Way.
 Presidents Ford and Carter appointed him to the National Advisory Council on Extension and Continuing Education.
 He was also a life member of the NAACP.
 Dr. Ervin published a number of articles on education in professional journals.
 He also served as vice president of the Danforth Foundation from 1977 until his retirement in 1986.

 A beloved member of the university community, Dr. Ervin was deeply respected for his honesty and integrity.
 He is best remembered for his commitment to excellence, his engagement with the community, and his efforts to bring diverse people together to heal divisions among them.